input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 following:

-- A transfer from *mainchain* to *sidechain* burns a participant's `FUEL` tokens with a specified the sidechain recipient (as redeemer).
+- A transfer from *mainchain* to *sidechain* burns a participant's `FUEL` tokens with a specified sidechain recipient (as redeemer).
   Thus, for the sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe that a mainchain transaction has burnt `FUEL`, and unlock the corresponding sidechain tokens to the